pe8ter/pslint/README.md

 ## Rules

 * `no-catch-expect`: Prevent calling Jasmine's `expect` and `expectAsync` functions within a `catch` block.
-If your test is supposed to throw an exception and you check that by calling `expect` within a `catch` block, then your test might incorrectly succeed if your code does not throw an exception.
+If your tested code should throw an exception and you check that by calling `expect` within a `catch` block, then your test might incorrectly succeed if your tested code does not throw an exception.
 Using this rule forces you to move the `expect` _after_ the `catch` block.

 ## Prerequisites